Data Analytics Migration

 }

-You can verify that data synchronization works correctly in Kibana.
+You can verify that data synchronization is working correctly in Kibana.

 Stack Management > Cross-Cluster Replication